What we do

 We plan all of the details, provide all of the resources, and work throughout the year to help you prepare your group to visit!
-We operate on a 5 year programming rotation that provides new content for your group to engage with each year.
+We operate on a 4 year programming rotation that provides new content for your group to engage with each year.
 Although the teaching and activities change yearly, our heart for reconciliation and relationship remains consistent.

 Slam Trips will focus on community service projects and not Vacation Bible School’s.
 Our desire is to see students come as learners to our culture, and with a servant’s heart.
 And we don’t believe you can be a very good learner if you’re doing the teaching.
 So, we will focus the energy of your groups in the direction of service projects, spiritual formation and cultural immersion.

 We at S.L.A.M.
-TRIPS know how important it is for Youth Pastors/Leaders to be able to invest in their students while on mission trips, without having to worry about the days programs and activities.
+TRIPS know how important it is for Youth Pastors/Leaders to be able to invest in their students while on service and learning trips, without having to worry about the days programs and activities.
 Because we live in that awareness, we take care of all the programmatic services, lodging, cultural activities and food for you while you are here, so you can focus your time and attention on your students social and spiritual growth.